dessentialist/growth_model/refactor.md

 - [ ] All workflows are efficient and logical
 - [ ] Error messages are clear and actionable
 - [ ] Performance meets user expectations
+- [ ] Save buttons provide clear data protection

 ## Conclusion

-This implementation plan provides a comprehensive roadmap for refactoring the Growth Model UI from Streamlit to Svelte while implementing all requested enhancements.
-The phased approach ensures each step delivers working functionality while maintaining code quality and minimizing risk.
+This implementation plan provides a comprehensive roadmap for **FRONT-END ONLY** restructuring of the Growth Model UI to implement the new table-based input system as specified in `migration.md`.

+**CRITICAL SUCCESS FACTOR: Backend Compatibility**
+The phased approach ensures each step delivers working functionality while maintaining **complete compatibility with existing backend systems**.
+This is not a rewrite or backend modification - it's purely a UI enhancement.

 The plan emphasizes:
-- **Framework-agnostic business logic** for easy migration
+- **FRONT-END ONLY** - all backend logic, YAML structure, and validation remain unchanged
+- **No fallback mechanisms** - all parameters must come from user inputs
+- **Save button protection** - preventing accidental parameter destruction
+- **YAML compatibility** - must generate identical format to existing backend
-- **Comprehensive testing** at each phase
+- **Comprehensive testing** at each phase with backend compatibility validation
 - **Incremental validation** to catch issues early
 - **Risk mitigation** through proper planning and contingencies
 - **Quality assurance** through proper processes and metrics

-By following this plan, we can successfully deliver a modern, feature-rich UI that maintains all existing functionality while providing the enhanced user experience requested.
+By following this plan, we can successfully deliver a modern, feature-rich UI that provides the enhanced user experience requested while maintaining **100% backend compatibility** and ensuring data integrity through save button protection.

+**The backend will continue to work exactly as it does today - only the user interface will be improved.**

+---

+## Implementation Notes

+### Save Button Implementation Pattern
+All save buttons must follow this consistent pattern:
+1. **Change Tracking**: Track all unsaved changes in component state
+2. **Visual Indicators**: Show clear indicators for unsaved changes
+3. **Save Validation**: Validate all changes before saving
+4. **State Commit**: Only commit changes when save is clicked
+5. **Rollback Support**: Provide ability to rollback unsaved changes

+### Dynamic Table Generation Pattern
+All dynamic tables must follow this pattern:
+1. **Data Source**: Tables populate from current state, not hardcoded values
+2. **Change Propagation**: Changes only propagate when explicitly saved
+3. **Dependency Management**: Handle cross-tab dependencies correctly
+4. **Performance Optimization**: Ensure tables render efficiently
+5. **Error Handling**: Gracefully handle table generation errors

+### No Fallback Mechanisms
+The system must never use fallback mechanisms:
+1. **No Hardcoded Defaults**: All values must come from user input or existing data
+2. **No Automatic Fallbacks**: System must fail gracefully if required data is missing
+3. **User-Driven Values**: All parameters must be explicitly set by users
+4. **Validation Required**: All inputs must pass validation before use
+5. **Clear Error Messages**: Users must understand what data is required